 Why Choose Us

 Our Sleep Center is accredited by the American Academy of Sleep Medicine (AASM), the gold standard by which the services provided by a sleep center are evaluated.
 Our physicians and staff follow stringent standards established by the AASM to provide the best care for those with sleep-related problems or disorders.

 The Sleep Center at Middletown Medical is located on the third floor in Suite 302.
-You arrive at the Center between 8:00pm and 9:00pm on the appointed evening and meet the sleep technologist.
+Arrive at the Sleep Center at your appointment time.

 The sleeping rooms are comfortable with full size (not hospital) beds.
 A room with a queen-size bed is available upon request.
 Each room has a television.